elithecho/bumbling/docs/Central.md

 - [] Assign co-admins *(optional)*

 ---

+### Enrollment

+Enrollment uses a Family table to manage all enrollment data.
+Family should contain 1 or more parents and 1 or more children.
+Family should belong to a center.

+- [] Admin can create families
+- [] Admin can add parent accounts
+- [] Admin can add children
+- [] Admin can assign children to classrooms

+#### Children

+As part of enrollment.
+These data should be collected.
+- Name
+- Date of Birth
+- Gender
+- Allergies
+- Health Conditions
+- Medical History
+- Photo
+- Classroom

 This document helps guide the Center Admin module implementation and aligns Bumbling with core industry features while remaining focused and streamlined.